vasstha/problem_scripting/README.md

 - No additional libraries are required for this assignment.

 ## Contact
-For any queries, feel free to contact me via [your email] or open an issue in this repository.
+For any queries, feel free to contact me via [vashr0444@oslomet.no] or open an issue in this repository.

 ---